seuros/capistrano-sidekiq/README.md

 ## Multiple configurations

-When deploying to multiple servers we can use a per server configuration file.
+When deploying to multiple servers we can use a per server sidekiq configuration file.
 To enable this a proc can be set as :sidekiq_config.
 For example:

 ```ruby